- From 24 March 2020, all benefit reviews and re-assessments have been suspended for three months

 How to ask for a mandatory reconsideration

-To ask for a mandatory reconsideration, ring the number on the decision letter.
+Phone the number on the decision letter.
+It is a quicker process to make the phone call.
 When you speak to them you should:

 - Ask them not to take any further action until you've had a chance to respond to their evidence

-As well as the phone call, write them a letter requesting the evidence, and keep a copy.
-If you haven’t heard anything in 2 weeks, ring them again.
+As well as the phone call, write them a letter asking for the evidence, and keep a copy.
+If you haven't heard anything in 2 weeks, phone them again.